darcato/pysmlib/docs/installation.rst

 Prerequisites
 ~~~~~~~~~~~~~~~
-This package requires Python version 2.7, while the support for newer version is
+This package requires Python version 3.6+.
-still in development.
 One module is mandatory: `PyEpics`_ which provides the
 EPICS Channel Access support.
 It is automatically installed when using pip,
 but you may have to install the EPICS base on your system and configure `PyEpics`_ to
 locate ``libca``.
 See `PyEpics`_ documentation for further details.